xkushyan-rakbank/node-workflow/webapplyserver/README.md

 4. FileHelper: This class loads file(s) from classpath or pre-defined directory.

+5. EnvUtil : reads the value of environment variables like WEB_APPLY_ENV (local, dev, uat, test or prod) and WEB_APPLY_DIR (a directory path of config files)

 Config Files:
 1. uiConfig.json : cotains UI configuration for WebApply, loaded from classpath
 2. appConfig.json : contains endpoints for APIs and key-value pairs for OAuth, reCAPTCHA.
 This file loaded from filepath <WEB_APPLY_DIR>/config/